 - An annual review is held for children with Education Health Care Plans and interim reviews can be arranged if deemed necessary.

-- Parents are welcome to discuss further the progress of their child with their child’s teacher at any time during the school year if they have any concerns.
+- Parents are welcome to discuss further discussion of progress with their child’s teacher at any time during the school year if they have any concerns.

-What is the school’s approach to teaching pupils with SEND?
+What is the school’s approach to teaching pupils with SEN?

 - The school takes the view that all teachers are teachers of SEND and we see SEND as an integral part of the whole school where all staff members are involved.

 - The school offers a graduated response to the teaching of pupils with SEND.

 - Quality first teaching takes place in all classrooms with the setting of high expectations for all pupils and the provision of opportunities for all to achieve.